 In addition, I had a few ideas in mind for text to put on quirky t-shirts.
-I compiled a list of ideas to use for the shirts, so I was able to immediately get started with my newly approved Merch by Amazon account.
+I compiled a list of ideas to use for the shirts, so I immediately got started with my newly approved Merch by Amazon account.

-So now that I was approved as a Merch by Amazon seller, and had a few ideas in mind — the next step was to actually list something.
+So now that I was approved as a Merch by Amazon seller and had a few ideas in mind — the next step was to list something.

 The Amazon team reviews all product submissions for specific criteria such as quality, adherence to technical requirements, and legal compliance.

-Design images need to follow specific size requirements in order to display on each clothing item correctly (whether it’s a t-shirt, long-sleeve shirt, sweatshirt, or hoodie.)
+Design images need to follow specific size requirements to display on each clothing item correctly (whether it’s a t-shirt, long-sleeve shirt, sweatshirt, or hoodie.)

 The Merch team will review each submission before it goes live on the Amazon site.
-It’s important to make sure you know all of the rules, so your design doesn’t get rejected.
+Therefore, it’s important to know all of the rules so your design doesn’t get rejected.

-You want to make sure you take full advantage of your available submissions so you can start making a profit, and tier up to the next level.
+You want to make sure you take full advantage of your available submissions to start making a profit and tier up to the next level.

 And in case you are interested, here are the product listings that I currently have live on Merch by Amazon:

-As mentioned above, you only start out with 10 listings, and can only publish one per day.
+As mentioned above, you only start with ten listings and can only publish one per day.

-That’s because Amazon wants to make sure you are submitting quality designs before flooding their site with hundreds of not-so-great product listings.
+That’s because Amazon wants to make sure you submit quality designs before flooding their site with hundreds of not-so-great product listings.

 The next tier will give you a total of 25 submissions, allowing you to publish up to 3 listings per day.

-At that point, you’ll need to make 15 more sales (for a total of 25, including your first 10) in order to tier up again.
+At that point, you’ll need to make 15 more sales (for a total of 25, including your first 10) to tier up again.

 The next level will allow you 100 listings at a time.
 And that’s usually where you can start to gain some momentum.

 Because (as you know) Amazon is a huge marketplace, which can be both a blessing and a curse.
-There are so many potential customers shopping on a constant basis, but also a huge amount of competition from other sellers.
+There are so many potential customers shopping on a constant basis and a huge amount of competition from other sellers.

-This next step will be a work in progress, since I’ve really just started this journey selling through Merch.
+This next step will be a work in progress since I’ve just started this journey selling through Merch.

 What does this mean when you’re a seller?
-It means you need to know what your audience is searching for, in order to convert them into buyers.
+First, it means you need to know what your audience is searching for to convert them into buyers.

-Some sellers do really well following social trends, based on recent events.
-But you definitely need to jump on those ideas before someone else does & the market gets saturated.
+Some sellers do well following social trends based on recent events.
+But it would be best if you jumped on those ideas before someone else does & the market gets saturated.

 Other sellers put a super-narrow focus on niche topics, knowing they’d be one of very few sellers offering that type of merchandise.
-There is never a right or wrong answer here, as long as you do your homework.
+Again, there is never a right or wrong answer here, as long as you do your homework.

 As I mentioned, I’m currently focusing on English Bulldogs and quirky introvert t-shirts.

-Because those two topics are of interest to me, and I know many others who might be interested in those products.
-But only time will really tell.
-And once I reach a higher tier level, I should have the luxury of trying a variety of different ideas.
+Because those two topics are of interest to me, I know many others who might be interested in those products.
+But only time will tell.
+And once I reach a higher tier level, I should have the luxury of trying different ideas.

 Because when it all comes down to it, these experiences are all experiments of sorts.